movinw/clustering_webapp/README.md

 Please install python by visiting this page and following the install instructions: https://www.python.org/downloads/

-Once python is installed, type the following into your command line:
+Once python is installed, copy/paste or type the following into your command line:

 ```pip install streamlit pandas matplotlib seaborn scikit-learn```